 Set your goals based on what you know you can achieve, rather than trying to compete with friends.
 Everyone has their own method of studying, and will work at a different pace.

 It’s all about Positive Mental Attitude.
 If you tell yourself that you are great, that you can pass these exams, and just generally psyche yourself up you will be in a far better frame of mind both for revising and for sitting your exams.

 Getting Extra Help

 If you usually get extra help at school, it may be that you'll need support to be able to do your best in exams.
-You might need someone to help you write your answers down in the exam (called "scribing"), or maybe you'll need extra time or the use of a computer.
 Whatever support you need, it's up to your school to make sure you get it.
-You can find out more about getting help with exams in Enquire's factsheet Getting Help with Exams.
+You can find out more about getting help with exams in Enquire's factsheet Extra Support with Exams.

 Talk To Someone